-Provision was made for a heavy railway station at the end of Richardson Street when the Mandurah line was constructed in 2007.
+Provision was made for a heavy railway station at the end of Richardson Street when the Mandurah line was constructed in 2007, however this station was not constructed.
 The City completed a number of studies to support the case for a station, culminating in the South Perth Station Precinct Plan in 2011 (the Precinct Plan).
 The Precinct Plan provided a framework to guide development in the precinct, with the aim of supporting a railway station by increasing the density of commercial and residential land use within walking distance of the future station.